510: The Painted Hills

 The British are coming!

 On the night of April 18, 1775, Boston silversmith Paul Revere (1735-1818) rode from Boston to Lexington and Concord to warn his countrymen that British troops were on the march; the next day, the historic Battle of Lexington took place, starting the American Revolution.
 Tradition has it that he rode through the night crying, “The British are coming!” from horseback, a scene immortalized in Henry Wadsworth Longfellow’s poem “Paul Revere’s Ride.”
+While Revere did warn Lexington about the British troops (by saying “The regulars are coming out!”), fellow rider Sam Prescott alerted Concord; Revere had been captured along the way.

 It’s the Von Trapp Family prospectors.